SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

 == Partial orders, lattices and monotone functions

 We will first define what is a lattice and the related concept.
 This will be fundamental for defining systems of fixpoint equations, as their domain and codomain will be lattices.
-Moreover we are interested in least and greatest fixpoint, which intristically require a concept of order.
+Moreover we are interested in least and greatest fixpoints, which intristically require a concept of order.

 #definition("partial order")[
   Let $X$ a set.
 A partial order $sub$ is a binary relation on $X$ which satisfies the following properties for all $x, y, z in X$: